mlsanigeria/AI-Hacktober-MLSA/Project_3/README.md

 ## Join the Community

 We're excited to have you as part of this innovative project!
-Join our community on [insert platform/link] to connect with fellow contributors, ask questions, and share your progress.
+Join our community on [Whatsapp](https://github.com/mlsanigeria/AI-Hacktober-MLSA/blob/main/whatsapp_communities.md) to connect with fellow contributors, ask questions, and share your progress.

 Together, let's create a predictive tool that helps Nigerian students anticipate their Year One GPA and make informed decisions about their education.